gavinmcfarland/figma-msgr/README.md

 > [!NOTE]
 > This hasn't been packaged yet and is just an learning exploration for me.

-### Create an instance of Msgr
+### Create an instance of Msngr

-In both the UI and main code you'll need to create an instance of Msgr.
+In both the UI and main code you'll need to create an instance of Msngr.

 ```ts
 const msngr = new Msngr();